 International Day of Women in Engineering

-According to a global survey conducted in 2020 by the specialized website GenderInSITE (Gender in Science, Innovation, Technology and Engineering), the Inter-Academic Association (IAP) and the International Science Council (ISC), engineering is the second STEM profession that it has less female participation (10%).
+According to a global survey conducted in 2020 by the specialized website GenderInSITE (Gender in Science, Innovation, Technology and Engineering), the Inter-Academic Association (IAP) and the International Science Council (ISC), engineering is ranked second to last for female participation out of the STEM professions (10%).
 In Spain, the percentage is higher, but even so, women only represent 25% of enrollments in engineering degrees.

-Our colleague Carmen Llamas is part of that minority percentage that decided to bet on an engineering career.
+Forming part of that minority percentage that decided to bet on an engineering career is our colleague, Carmen Llamas.
 Carmen graduated in Telecommunications Engineering from the University of Seville, and she did it with the best grades of all the engineering degrees taught at the Higher Technical School of Engineering (ETSI) of Seville.